-The following steps will be taken when plagiarism is detected in a student's work.
+The following steps will be taken when complete or a significant portion of plagiarism is detected in a student's work.

-STEP ONE
+STEP ONE:

 - If an instructor suspects plagiarism in a student's assignment submission, the instructor should first view this as a learning opportunity for the student. - The student will be provided with an opportunity to learn from the experience and revise the assignment after receiving explicit feedback from the instructor.